Concentration of Measure Inequalities in Information Theory, Communications and Coding (Second Edition): A reader's guide

-Several very nice surveys on concentration inequalities via the martingale approach are available, including \cite{McDiarmid_tutorial}, \cite[Chapter~11]{AlonS_tpm3}, \cite[Chapter~2]{Chung_LU2006} and \cite{survey2006}.
-The main focus of Chapter~\ref{chapter: martingales} is on the presentation of some old and new concentration inequalities that form the basis of the martingale approach, with an emphasis on some of their potential applications in information and communication-theoretic aspects.
-This makes the presentation in this chapter different from the aforementioned surveys.
+Several nice surveys on concentration inequalities via the martingale approach are available, including \cite{McDiarmid_tutorial}, \cite[Chapter~7]{AlonS_tpm3}, \cite[Chapter~2]{Chung_LU2006}, \cite{survey2006} and \cite[Chapters~1 and~2]{Steele_book}.
+The main focus of Chapter~\ref{chapter: martingales} is on the presentation of several concentration inequalities that form the basis of the martingale approach, with an emphasis on a sample of their potential applications in information and communication-theoretic aspects.